 Afternoon visit – Fort San Pedro and Cebu Churches

 We stayed a bit at Escario Central where Zubuchon is.
 We started stroking each other’s hair, saw a Korean-owned hair salon, and realized, “Boy, we need a haircut!”
 Besides, it’s sweltering hot at 2 in the afternoon.
 We would be profusely sweating and as roasted as lechon if we continued strolling under the tropical sun.
 Happy to feel brand new after our hair makeover, we then left the salon for more sightseeing.
 The Spanish-built fort was first on the list.

-Overtime, Fort San Pedro had served the Filipino revolutionaries, the Americans and the Japanese.
-Major restoration of the centuries-old fort began in 1968, when its 2 towers were the only pieces left standing.
-Nowadays, Fort San Pedro serves as the regional office for local tourism department.
-There are some rooms dedicated as the fort’s museum, showcasing not only its own history but of Cebu as well.
+Over time, Fort San Pedro had served the Filipino revolutionaries, the Americans and the Japanese.
+The major restoration of the centuries-old fort began in 1968 when its 2 towers were the only pieces left standing.
+Nowadays, Fort San Pedro serves as the regional office for the local tourism department.
+There are some rooms dedicated to the fort’s museum, showcasing not only its own history but of Cebu as well.
 It’s got a nice open garden theater in the middle, which can be an ideal space for events and celebrations like weddings.
 Just like any other tourists, we took some photos, strolled around, and still took some more.

 Sadly, last October, an earthquake with intensity 7 struck Bohol and Cebu.
 We were already planning to visit Bohol, and we could have really stayed there but I chose not to do so.
 It’s because I didn’t want to see the historic churches in Bohol in total ruins.
 Seeing the basilica’s bell tower partly crumbled was already heartbreaking to see, what more when I’d see the others in Bohol, most especially my favorite, the Baclayon church.